-Our system is similar to truth-conditional semantics in that it needs some model.
-More exactly, there are more models, an internal one modeling linguistic meaning, and external models in charge of specific indomain knowledge and reasoning.
-The internal model is different from that of modern sciences.
-E.g. the 41ang definition of heart includes, besides the scientific truth that 'heart is an organ' and 'heart moves blood' the naive fact that 'love is in heart', or we define death as the end of life, though theology may state that life continues after death.
+Our system is similar to truth-conditional semantics in that it can interact with models.
+There are more models, an internal one modeling linguistic meaning, and external models in charge of specific in-domain knowledge and reasoning (Nemeskey et al. 2013).
+In the preceding chapter, we reviewed many works emphasizing the role of naive theories in natural language semantics (Sections 2.2.6, 2.3.4 and 2.4.2).
+The internal model is different from that of modern sciences of the corresponding domains.
+E.g. the 41ang definition of heart includes, besides the scientific truth that 'heart is an organ' and 'heart moves blood' the naive fact that 'love is in heart'. cWe define death as the end of life, though theology may state that life continues after death.
 As a third example, 'speed' is related to 'move' in 41ang, but the exact nature of this relation which is explained in physics is not part of the naive world model neither can be expressed in 41ang.

 Gruber et al. (1993) defines an ontology as a formal, explicit specification of a shared conceptualization.
-In such Knowledge Representational terms, the core definitions that are the central topic of this chapter constitute the top-level ontology of the 41ang meaning representation framework, keeping in mind that at this top level, we concentrate on linguistic meaning, and domain-specific knowledge can represented in external models.
+In such Knowledge Representational terms, the core definitions, the main protagoinsts of this chapter, constitute the top-level ontology of the 41ang meaning representation framework, keeping in mind that at this top level, we concentrate on linguistic meaning, and domain-specific knowledge can represented in external models.

-3.5 FORMULAS
+3.6 FORMULAS